holstrater/holstrater.github.io/_posts/2020-05-02-fristileaks.md

 homedir: chmod, df, cat, echo, ps, grep, egrep so you can use those from /home/admin/

-Don't forget to specify the full path for each binary!
+Do not forget to specify the full path for each binary!

 Just put a file called "runthis" in /tmp/, each line one command.
 The output goes to the file "cronresult" in /tmp/.
 It should